rymane/katacoda/python-project/step2.md

 Run the test:
 `pytest`{{execute}}

-Exactly, this test fails since 5 is not in the array, and we asserted it to be at index 0.
+As expected, the test fails since 5 is not included in the array, and we asserted it to be at index 0.
 Let's change that!

 *Click copy to editor to create the file.*